liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/teaching.md

 **Location:** In-person sessions available in the **Dulwich Hill / Inner West Sydney** area.
 Online sessions available via video call.

+**Investment & Next Steps:**
+My private tutoring rate is $150 per hour for HSC and IB Chemistry.
+(*Note: Mentoring for HSC Science Extension research projects is highly specialised, please enquire for specific rates*).

+I take on a small number of students each term to ensure I can provide dedicated, high-quality support.
+To make sure my teaching style is the right fit for your child's goals, I offer a complimentary 15-minute phone or video consultation.
+We can discuss their current progress, where they are getting stuck, and how we can build their confidence.

-I take on a small number of students each term.
-To enquire about availability and rates, please [get in touch](mailto:liamscarratt@gmail.com).
+To check availability or schedule a quick chat, please [get in touch](mailto:liamscarratt@gmail.com).